imagineLife/big-site/content/k8s/in-depth/authz.md

 There is a "system node" group that contains users that are authorized by the node authoriser.

 ### External Access Outside of the Cluster
-There are a few auth mechanisms and "modes": abacv, rbac, webhooks, alwaysAllow and alwaysDeny here.
+There are a few auth mechanisms and "modes": abac, rbac, webhooks, alwaysAllow and alwaysDeny here.
 The modes are set using authorization-mode option on the kubeapi-server.
 It is default set to alwaysAllow.
 ### ABAC
 Users get associated with permissions: CRUD pods, etc.